-Staff Analysis: McLeod should be required to notify the Commission, in writing, that it has adjusted its books in accordance with the Commission's decision.
-McLeod should submit a letter within 90 days of the final order in this docket, confirming that the adjustments to all the applicable NARUC USOA primary accounts have been made to the Utility's books and records.
-In the event the Utility needs additional time to complete the adjustments, notice providing good cause should be filed not less than seven days prior to the deadline.
-Upon providing good cause, staff should be given administrative authority to grant an extension of up to 60 days.
+ORDERED that McLeod Gardens Utilities, LLC is required to notify this Commission, in writing, that it has adjusted its books in accordance with our decision.
+McLeod Gardens Utilities, LLC shall submit a letter within 90 days of the final order in this docket, confirming that the adjustments to all the applicable NARUC USOA primary accounts have been made to the Utility's books and records.
+In the event McLeod Gardens Utilities, LLC needs additional time to complete the adjustments, notice providing good cause shall be filed not less than seven days prior to the deadline.
+Our staff is hereby given administrative authority to grant such an extension for up to 60 days.
+(Procedural Agency Action) It is further